data61/landshark/README.md

 ### landshark-import

+`landshark-import` is the first stage of building models with Landshark.
+It takes the input data for the problem (features and targets), and performs some light preliminary processing to make it easier to handle further down the pipeline.
+It has two subcommands, `landshark-import tifs` and `landshark-import targets`.

+Optional Arguments:

 Option | Argument | Default | Description
 | --- | --- | --- | --- |
 `--nworkers` | `INT>=0` | number of cores | The number of *additional* worker processes beyond the parent process.
 Setting this value to 0 disables multiprocessing entirely.
 The default is the number of logical CPUs python has detected.